There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Snacks – These are more important for long hikes, but you never know when you’ll get hungry!
 I like EPIC bars (kind of like beef jerky but different), Sahale nut mix things, and Moon Cheese.
 There’s always the good old Clif Bars and trail mix, too.

-Where is Sylvan Lake?
+Where is the Sylvan Lake hike?

 Sylvan Lake is 36 minutes (almost 19 miles) from Keystone which is a great place to base yourself in the Black Hills for a few days.
 It’s in Custer State Park along the Needles Highway scenic drive which is a must-do.